- Metabolomics approaches

 Which binning method to choose?

 Regarding the Targeted Metabolomics approach, clearly the ‘Variable size bucketing’ has to be chosen for reasons given above.
 Regarding the Metabolic Fingerprinting approach, the choice is depending if the alignment has been done or not.
-If yes and even in a imperfect way, the Intelligent bucketing is clearly the most efficient.
+If yes and even in a imperfect way, the Intelligent bucketing or the ERVA method are clearly the most efficient.
 In case the alignment remains a too tedious task to be accomplished, one can choose the uniform bucketing as the most fast and simple (given that 'intelligence' will change nothing in the matter).
 But in this latter case, we strongly recommend after any subsequent statistical analyses to check the quality of the buckets especially those highlighted from Discriminant Analysis (e.g PLS-DA, OSC-PLS-DA ...).
 This has to be done with a critical eye by visualizing the overlaid spectra for these buckets, and thus ensuring that it is not due to a local misalignment.

 De Meyer, T., Sinnaeve, D., Van Gasse, B., Tsiporkova, E., Rietzschel, E. R., De Buyzere, M. L., et al. (2008).
 NMR-based characterization of metabolic alterations in hypertension using an adaptive, intelligent binning algorithm.
 Analytical Chemistry, 80(10), 3783–3790.doi: 10.1021/ac7025964